Principal \ AJ Park Law Limited, Auckland

 - ranked as a patent star in New Zealand in Managing IP's IP Stars 2021

 - named in the 2021 list of World Intellectual Property Review Leaders

-- selected by his peers for inclusion in the The Best LawyersTM in New Zealand 2022
+- selected by his peers for inclusion in the The Best LawyersTM in New Zealand in 2021, 2022 and 2023.

 Anton lectures in IP at the University of Auckland and Massey University, regularly speaks to industry groups and business incubators, and is a mentor in the ‘Business in the Community’ programme.
 He also speaks on IP at international conferences and events across Asia and Australia.
 In 2015, he developed and delivered the Asia Patent Attorneys Association’s (APAA) first ever 5-day long ‘Patent Surgery’ course, covering patent preparation, prosecution and strategy.
 Anton has been running this course since 2015 and has now trained over 120 patent attorneys on patent drafting.
 Anton has since been asked to lecture for World Intellectual Property Organization (WIPO) on patent drafting courses and has done so on four occasions now.
 He is also a co-author on the WIPO patent drafting manual exercise book.